 Children's welfare is promoted well by the childminder.
-Children enjoy daily opportunities for fresh air and exercise, including, going for walks, visiting the park and playing in the garden.
-Planned activities, such as baking and identifying healthy foods are used to introduce children to the benefits of healthy eating.
-The childminder provides very good opportunities for children to begin to learn to keep themselves safe.
-They go on visits to the fire station and the police station where they have opportunities to meet the police horses and see the helicopter.
+Children enjoy daily opportunities for fresh air and exercise, including going for walks, visiting the park and playing in the garden.
+Meals are provided by parents, however, the childminder implements a healthy packed lunch policy and also provides regular snacks of fresh fruit.
+This helps to support children's good health.
+Planned activities such as baking with apples they have collected from the garden are used to further introduce children to the benefits of healthy eating.
+The childminder provides good opportunities for children to begin to learn to keep themselves safe.
+They practise regular fire drills and discuss road safety as part of their everyday play, for example, as the children play with the train set they confidently explain, 'red is for stop and green is for go', the childminder further supports their understanding as she encourages them to think about where would be a good place to put the 'stop' sign.
 Children demonstrate a strong sense of security and confidence in the setting.
-The childminder implements effective behaviour management techniques to help children begin to learn right from wrong.
-For example, she makes good use of distraction and speaks to children in a calm and reassuring manner.
-Consequently, children have developed positive relationships with the childminder, and are very happy and settled in her care.
+They behave very well and this is supported by the childminders good understanding of effective behaviour management techniques.
+She gives the children lots of praise and encourages them to share and to help each other on tasks.
+Consequently, children have developed close and positive relationships with the childminder, and are very happy and settled in her care.